terraform-google-modules/terraform-google-slo/README.md

 # terraform-google-slo

-This module was generated from [terraform-google-module-template](https://github.com/terraform-google-modules/terraform-google-module-template/), which by default generates a module that simply creates a GCS bucket.
-As the module develops, this README should be updated.
+This module deploys the `slo-generator` to compute SLOs on a schedule using a Cloud Scheduler, a Cloud Function and exporters.

 The resources/services/activations/deletions that this module will create/trigger are: